 But even though the pro/con list was heavy on the side of staying at work, I decided to quit.

-Sometime in July, I finally felt a nudge from the Lord to quit.
+Sometime in July, I finally felt a nudge from the Lord to quit and stay at home.
 I could always find another job and we could always save more money down the road, but the girls will never be little again.

 I went to my office after M was three weeks old and told them I don’t plan to return after my maternity leave was up.
 I’m exchanging my 10th floor window office answering emails and leading meetings, to changing diapers and teaching letters and kissing boo-boos.